jielab/perhaps/README.md

 samtools view -L subset.bed -O BAM -o $id.subset.bam $id.final.cram
 ```

-#1.3 download G1K VCF file, as needed by some other phasing programs such as WhatsHap.
+**#1.3 download G1K VCF file, as needed by some other phasing programs such as WhatsHap**
 #the following code uses chromosome 1 as an example.

 ```